ppy/osu-wiki/news/2019-05-27-osutaiko-world-cup-2019-concludes.md

 **Congratulations to Team Japan for winning the osu!taiko World Cup 2019!**

 With new leadership in the form of [iceOC](https://osu.ppy.sh/users/5482401), Team Japan showed few signs of weakness throughout the tournament, and will continue to defend their championship title for the **sixth** year in a row!
-Surely there must be someone that can arrest their momentum...right? ...hello?
+Surely there must be someone that can arrest their momentum... right? hello?

 Team Japan will receive the grand prize: $150 per team member, profile badge, and the highly coveted "osu!taiko Champion" user title for one year!